Alex Bueno

-Alex Bueno, originally born as Alejandro Wigberto Bueno López (born 6 September 1963), is a singer and guitarist from the Dominican Republic, specializing in merengue and bachata music, but also having ties in salsa, bolero, merengue típico, ballad and more.
-He broke out onto the scene in his early life and has been on the Dominican music scene for over 40 years.
-Having been an artist for so long, he has amassed a large fanbase in the Dominican Republic.
+Alejandro Wigberto Bueno López (6 September 1963 – 18 June 2026), known professionally as Alex Bueno and affectionately by his nicknames "El Mayimbito" and "El Ruiseñor de la Sierra", was a singer and guitarist from the Dominican Republic.
+He specialized in merengue and bachata, but also had success in salsa, bolero, merengue típico, and ballad.

-Biography
+Life and career

-Personal life
+Background

 Alex Bueno, the child of Santiago Bueno and Francisca López, hails from San José de las Matas, Dominican Republic.
 Growing up, Bueno was surrounded by music.
 His mother and grandmother would sing and play guitar, his father played guitar and violin, and his brother, Felipe Bueno, was also a singer.
 Always having a passion for music, Bueno would sing at family reunions, at school, and in his local church.
 Very early in the singer's life, at about 13 years of age, Bueno was exposed to alcohol.
 At 16 years of age, he began smoking marijuana, and at 17 years of age he began experimenting with cocaine.
-This early exposure would result in a very long struggle with substance and alcohol abuse.
+This early exposure would result in a very long, highly publicized struggle with substance and alcohol abuse.

-Bueno's battle with alcoholism was a long one, but he was able to overcome it.
-He was able to become completely sober in 2014.
-He credits this accomplishment to God, the monotheistic god in christianity, saying that he always prayed for the ability to stop.
-He claims that by reconnecting with God, he was blessed and one day one woke up to no longer crave alcohol.
-He also attributes this accomplishment to the help of his wife, Sarah Arias, whom he married in 2013.
+Bueno struggled with alcoholism, but he was able to overcome it.
+He achieved complete sobriety in 2014.
+He credited this accomplishment to his renewed Christian faith, stating that he constantly prayed for the strength to stop.
+He claimed that by reconnecting with God, he was blessed and one day woke up no longer craving alcohol.
+He also attributed his recovery to the unwavering support of his wife, Sarah Arias, whom he married in 2013.